zendesk/demo_apps/Bestpractices.md

 * Define CSS in `app.css`, instead of leaving them in the templates.

-* Put constants in an object (e.g. resource) like the following.
+* Put constants in an object (e.g. resource) like the following:

 ```js
 resources: {